VietHungTruong/GARDMO/README.md

 # GARDMO
-Multi-objective optimization algorithm by combining NSGA-II and APMORD.
-Program was coded using PlatEMO V4.7.
+A multi-objective optimization algorithm combining NSGA-II and APMORD, coded using the PlatEMO V4.7 framework.